iccir919/100-days-of-code/log.md

 **Today's Progress**: Working though Chapter 9: Regular Expressions from the book Eloquent JavaScript.

-**Thoughts:** I kind of knew that the chapter of Eloquent JavaScript about regular expressions would take me longer than the previous chapters.
+**Thoughts:** I kind of knew that the chapter of Eloquent JavaScript about regular expressions would take me longer than any of the previous chapters.
 In many ways, it feels like learning an entirely new language.
 I used to just ignore regular expressions because I never found myself needing to use them.
-However, they can be a key part of a task like data aggregation from other websites.
-JavaScript libraries like Puppeteer can help with navigating to and through web pages that have information, like rcdb.com for example, but to parse through the data regular expressions are needed to transform the information from HTML into useable JSON.
-Also, let's not forgot about the projects that Daniel Shiffman has created for text analysis using regular expressions.
-I started to work on one of these projects three years ago that rearranged the lyrics of Radiohead songs.
+However, they can be a key part of a parsing task, like data aggregation from other websites.
+JavaScript libraries like Puppeteer can help with navigating through websites that desired information, like [rcdb.com](https://rcdb.com/) for example, but regular expressions are needed to transform the information from HTML into useable JSON.
+Also, Daniel Shiffman has used regular expressions for text analysis projects.
+In fact, I started to work on one of these projects three years ago.
+It rearranged the lyrics of Radiohead songs.

 **Links to work:**
 - [Eloquent JavaScript](https://eloquentjavascript.net)